 - Final Thoughts

 Donepezil is known as an acetylcholinesterase inhibitor, or cholinesterase inhibitor, meaning its main mechanism of action is to prevent the breakdown of a neurotransmitter called acetylcholine.
 Neurotransmitters are chemical messengers that are essential to communication between brain cells (or neurons).
-More specifically, Aricept inhibits the enzyme (or chemical process accelerator) acetylcholinesterase (ACh) which initiates the breakdown process of acetylcholine.
+More specifically, Aricept inhibits the enzyme (or chemical process accelerator) acetylcholinesterase (ACh), which initiates the breakdown process of acetylcholine in the brain.

 Physicians often choose Aricept because of the extended duration of a single dose, which allows it to be administered only once daily.
 There have yet to be concrete studies declaring which Alzheimer’s drug is the most effective with the least amount of side effects.
 Generally, all the cholinesterase inhibitors used to treat Alzheimer’s and dementia have similar side effects.